AnshanaM/COMP2042_CW_hcyam4/README.md

  - Renamed meaningless identifiers to gameOverLabel and winLabel.
  - Made direct assignment to goRightBall and goDownBall in setPhysicsToBall in the Main class.
  - Renamed restartGame function to gameReset as it can be confused as retry game.
 This function reloads the whole game.
- - Used ternary operator for conditionaly statements to improve code readability.
+ - Used ternary operator for conditional statements to improve code readability.

 ### UI Improvements:
  - Placed the animation and display sections of the code into Platform.runLater() for better UI control.